Plant Assessment Form

 Identify dispersal mechanisms:

 N. tenuissima are usually only dispersed for short distances because their seeds remain attached to the plant (Mapaura 2020).
-N. tenuissima seeds are naturally dispersed by wind, water, contaminated soil, animal droppings, floodwaters, animal fur, and in mud or soil (Mapaura 2020; NSW Weedwise 2021).
+N. tenuissima seeds in Australia are naturally dispersed by wind, water, contaminated soil, animal droppings, floodwaters, animal fur, and in mud or soil (Mapaura 2020; NSW Weedwise 2021).
 Although the panicles do not readily detach from N. tenuissima, their seeds are the smallest of all the Nassella species, which allows them to be effectively dispersed by wind (Marshal 2015).

 Sources of information: